Metaphor, Analogy, Model

 1. Metaphor on trial

-Therefore, metaphor is, and should be, banished from serious argumentative discourse, as well as from scientific language; it can only be helpful if it is reformulated as a comparison (Ortony 1979, p.
+Therefore, metaphor is, and should be, banished from serious argumentative discourse, as well as from scientific language.
+It can only be helpful if it is reformulated as a comparison (Ortony 1979, p.
 191).
 Nevertheless, it should be emphasized that metaphor is active and welcome in stimulating creativity and facilitating the transmission and popularization of science and science education.

-2. Metaphor, the ultimate weapon of persuasion?
+2. Metaphor, the Ultimate Weapon of Persuasion?

 Persuasion, pistis, is produced in three ways “(1) by working on the emotions of the judges themselves, (2) by giving them the right impression of the character of the speaker, or (3) by proving the truth of the statements made” (Aristotle, Rhet., 1403b10; RR p.
-397), in the latter case, persuasion arising “from the facts themselves” (ibid).
+397), in the latter case, persuasion arises “from the facts themselves” (ibid).

-3. Metaphor and interpretive cooperation
+3. Metaphor and Interpretive Cooperation

-By using a metaphor, the speaker openly seeks the interpretive cooperation of the audience; by creating cooperation, the metaphor reinforces the importance of prior agreements.
-Note that the same functional explanation is given for the derivation of enthymemes from underlying syllogisms.
-In both cases, the argumentative (i.e. effective, persuasive) function of the enthymematic or metaphorical condensation is to activate the partner, see Enthymeme §5.
+By using a metaphor, the speaker openly seeks the audience’s interpretive cooperation.
+By doing so, the speaker reinforces the importance of prior agreements.
+Note that the same functional explanation is given for the derivation of enthymemes from underlying syllogisms.In both cases, the enthymematic or metaphorical condensation’s argumentative function (i.e., its effectiveness and persuasiveness) is to activate the audience, see enthymeme §5.n

-4. Metaphor as analogy
+4. Metaphor as Analogy

 Metaphor is the dreamwork of language and, like all dreamwork, its interpretation reflects as much on the interpreter as on the originator.
 The interpretation of dreams requires collaboration between a dreamer and a waker, even if they be the same person; and the act of interpretation is itself a work of the imagination.
 So too, understanding a metaphor is as much a creative endeavor as making a metaphor, and as little guided by rules.